-- 8.1 Hot Mix Asphaltic Concrete (HMAC) - 8.1.1 Urban streets require a minimum 2" layer of HMAC Type D. Compact to 95% Standard Proctor density.
+8.1 Hot Mix Asphaltic Concrete (HMAC)

+8.1.1 Local streets require a minimum two (2) inch layer of HMAC Type D. Compact to 95% Standard Proctor density.
+Aggregate used in the mix shall be on the TxDOT Quality

+Monitoring Schedule.
+The County Engineer's Office shall be provided with a copy of the HMAC design.

+- 8.1.2 Collector and Arterial streets require a minimum of three (3) inches of HMAC Type D; to be placed in two (2) lifts.
+Compact to 95% Standard Proctor density.
 Aggregate used in the mix shall be on the TxDOT Quality Monitoring Schedule.
-The County Engineer's Office shall be provided with a copy of the HMAC design. - 8.1.2 Rural streets require a minimum 2" layer of HMAC Type D. Compact to 95% Standard Proctor density.
+The County Engineer's Office shall be provided with a copy of the HMAC design. - 8.1.3 Paving material shall be applied only as directed in the TxDOT Manual. - 8.1.4 Subgrade applied in accordance with A6. - 8.1.5 Base Material applied in accordance with A7. - 8.1.6 The asphalt surface must be inspected and approved by an Independent Testing Laboratory and a certified copy given to the County Engineer's Office for approval by the County Engineer. - 8.2 Concrete - 8.2.1 Design Engineer shall determine class of concrete for each structure.
 Aggregate used in the mix shall be on the TxDOT Quality Monitoring Schedule.
-The County Engineer's Office shall be provided with a copy of the HMAC design. - 8.1.3 Paving material shall be applied only as directed in the TxDOT Manual. - 8.1.4 Subgrade applied in accordance with A6. - 8.1.5 Base Material applied in accordance with A7. - 8.1.6 The asphalt surface must be inspected and approved by an Independent Testing Laboratory and a certified copy given to the County Engineer's Office for approval by the County Engineer.

-8.2 Concrete

-- 8.2.1 Design Engineer shall determine class of concrete for each structure.
-Aggregate used in the mix shall be on the TxDOT Quality Monitoring Schedule.
 Batch design will be required for each class of concrete.
-Test specimens will be required for each 500 SY or a minimum of one cylinder for each class of concrete.
-For structural concrete, test cylinders will be required for each 50 CY.
-A slump test will be required for each set of test beams or cylinders.
-Air entraining and retarding agents used shall be from approved TxDOT list. - 8.2.2 Fly ash is allowed in the mix.
+Test specimens will be required for each 500 of one cylinder for each class SY or a minimum of concrete.
+For structural concrete, test cylinders required for each 50 CY.
+A slump will be test will be required for each set of test beams or cylinders.
+Air entraining and retarding agents used shall be from approved TxDOT list. - 8.2.2 Fly ash is allowed in the mix, up to 25% maximum by weight.